symfony/polyfill/README.md

 - `symfony/polyfill-php56` for using the PHP 5.6 functions,
 - `symfony/polyfill-php70` for using the PHP 7.0 functions,
 - `symfony/polyfill-php71` for using the PHP 7.1 functions,
+- `symfony/polyfill-php72` for using the PHP 7.2 functions,
 - `symfony/polyfill-iconv` for using the iconv functions,
 - `symfony/polyfill-intl-grapheme` for using the `grapheme_*` functions,
 - `symfony/polyfill-intl-icu` for using the intl functions and classes,
 - `symfony/polyfill-intl-normalizer` for using the intl normalizer,
 - `symfony/polyfill-mbstring` for using the mbstring functions,
-- `symfony/polyfill-util` for using the polyfill utility helpers,
+- `symfony/polyfill-util` for using the polyfill utility helpers.
-- `symfony/polyfill-xml` for using the `utf8_encode/decode` functions.

 Requiring `symfony/polyfill` directly would prevent Composer from sharing correctly polyfills in dependency graphs.
 As such, it would likely install